mc-hamster/yado/README.md

 ## Usage: Installation

 1. Connect the terminal labled "Open1" to your garage door opener.
-2. Install an optional door sensor to "Sens1".
+2. Install an optional door sensor to "Sens1" or "Sens2".

-Sens2 is only exposed to the REST API.
 Open2 is not used.
-Adding supoprt for both will take some minimal effort, but the UI will need to be kept simple.
+Adding support it will some (very) minimal effort, but the UI will need to be kept simple.